BuildersAI

 The CIOB found that poor communication causes nearly half of all construction delays.
 Electricians arrive before first fix plumbing.
 Plasterers wait for incomplete electrics.
 Everyone blames everyone else.

 Implement a single source of truth for scheduling that all trades can access.
-BuildersAI provides real-time coordination that's simple enough for trades to actually use—no training required.
-Every trade sees the same schedule, gets automatic updates, and knows exactly what's happening when.
+BuildersAI provides real-time coordination that is simple enough for trades to actually use, no training required.
+Every trade sees the same schedule, gets automatic updates, and knows exactly what is happening when.

 2. Late Material Deliveries (35% of delays)